 The Museum's mollusk collection consists of more than 2 million specimens, making it one of the top ten in the United States.
 The 220,000 cataloged lots represent more than 18,000 species.
 Worldwide in scope and covering all seven living classes of mollusks, our holdings comprise marine Gastropoda (50%), land and freshwater Gastropoda (25%), marine Bivalvia (15%), and freshwater Bivalvia (5%).
-The Museum has both dry and alcohol preserved specimens.
+The Museum's mollusk collection has both dry and alcohol preserved specimens.
 Most specimens are recent, however there is some Cenozoic fossil material.
 Our type collection contains more than 1,200 lots.
 Type catalogs listing all molluscan type specimens (except Pulmonata) are available in Nemouria issues 36 and 41.

 John E. du Pont's original shell collections as well as other acquisitions have increased the collection's size and scientific value.
 The Museum's collection continues to grow through research activities of staff and through donations of scientifically significant specimens.